dagger/dagger/docs/guides/1230-persistent-cache.md

 [✔] client.filesystem."./output".write                                      0.1s
 ```

-But if you stop Buildkit daemon and remove volume, cache will be lost and
+But if you stop the Buildkit daemon and remove its storage volume, cache will be lost and
 all actions will be executed again.

 :::info
 Now we have seen how ephemeral cache works, let's continue to understand how
-store cache in your local filesystem, so you can clean your docker engine without
+store cache in your local filesystem, so you can clean your Buildkit daemon without
 losing all your CI's cache.
 :::

 ## Persistent cache in your local filesystem

 To store cache in your local filesystem, you don't need much effort : just
-add `--cache-from type=local,mode=max,dest=<output folder>` to `dagger do build`.
+run `dagger do build --cache-from type=local,mode=max,dest=<output folder>`

 :::tip
 Using `mode=max` argument will cache **all** layers from intermediate
 steps, with is really useful in the context of Dagger where you will have
 multiple steps to execute.
+To only store the final layer, use `mode=min`.
 :::

-Here's an example that exports cache to `storage`.
+Here's an example that exports cache to a local directory at path `./storage`.

 ```shell
 dagger do build --cache-to type=local,mode=max,dest=storage